Our simple statement as we launched the first MBA in Sustainable Management in the US (many tell us the first on the

 · from courses of specified content over a specific duration of time to a demonstration of sufficient inquiry through the use of mentor feedback.

-The central themes are pragmatic inquiry and experiential learning as the pedagogic backbone, and replacing “sustainability” as the coalescing concept with “flourishing.”
+The central themes are pragmatic inquiry (linking American Pragmatism with the “critical realism” of Bernard Lonergan) and experiential learning as the pedagogic backbone, and replacing “sustainability” as the coalescing concept with “flourishing.”
 The result is the student’s ability to articulate a case – an example of a Capstone statement – for developing a sustainable strategy to provide some good or service – through profit, non-profit and/or government (multi-sector) organizations and communities – which will attract investment from all kinds of stakeholders: financial, social, employees, customers, citizens.

 “ We do not minimize the importance of what one learns.”
 Richard Gray, “Beyond Conformity: A Study of Individuality in the College Community.” p.
 117